Explore-In-HMS/huawei.ads.mopub_mediation/README.md

 ## Flutter

 This section demonstrates how to use MoPub mediation feature with Huawei Ads Kit on Flutter.

+Make sure to check the article on [How to show Huawei ads in Flutter using Mopub mediation?)](https://medium.com/huawei-developers/how-to-show-huawei-ads-in-flutter-using-mopub-mediation-9e40adf8e45d)

 **Important:** There is no official Flutter SDK for MoPub therefore third party SDKs has been used in the demonstrations.